sp5wwp/gba_m17/README.md

 # gba_m17

 ## Disclaimer
-This is just a side-project created for fun.
-The Direct Audio part **does not work yet** and for some reason I can't fix it.
+This is a side-project created *only* for fun.

+## Usage
+Press the **A** button.
+The code should generate 100ms of a 1kHz tone.
+That's all so far.